Ski jumping-Austria prevail in chaotic super team final disrupted by snow

 The gold brought huge relief for Austria, which has a rich ski jumping tradition, claiming a first medal in the event in these Games thanks to jumpers Stephan Embacher and Jan Hoerl.

-As the final six jumpers prepared to compete, heavy snow began to fall in Predazzo, making it increasingly difficult to clear the hill after each jump and causing repeated delays.
+During the third round, heavy snow began to fall in Predazzo, making it increasingly difficult to clear the hill after each jump and causing repeated delays.

-With conditions deteriorating further, officials decided to abandon the third round and declare the results from the second round as final.
+With conditions deteriorating further, and three of eight competitors left to jump, officials decided to abandon the third round and declare the second round results as final.

+International Ski and Snowboard Federation race director Sandro Pertile defended the decision to end the competition prematurely.

+“We had this sudden, heavy snowfall, wet snowfall, and we were trying to clean the track, but we saw immediately that we lost the speed in the in-run," he said.